oddy-boop/Edusync-git/src/supabase/policies.md

   );

 --- Policies for `school_fee_items`
-DROP POLICY IF EXISTS "Enable access based on user role" ON public.school_fee_items;
-DROP POLICY IF EXISTS "Enable insert/update/delete access for admin" ON public.school_fee_items;
-CREATE POLICY "Enable access based on user role" ON public.school_fee_items FOR ALL
+CREATE POLICY "Consolidated policy for school_fee_items" ON public.school_fee_items FOR ALL
   USING (
     ((select auth.role()) = 'authenticated')